To beat price rise amid lockdown, Bengal govt starts selling

-People living in Kolkata will now be able to order raw fish online as the West Bengal government launched an app to tackle rising prices amid the nationwide lockdown imposed in the wake of the coronavirus outbreak, a senior official said on Sunday.
-The West Bengal Fisheries Development Corporation Limited will also be selling fish in the districts from its vehicles, he said.
+People living in Kolkata will now be able to order raw fish online as the West Bengal government decided to sell the staple directly to the customers to tackle rising prices amid the nationwide lockdown imposed in the wake of the coronavirus outbreak, a senior official said on Sunday.
+The West Bengal Fisheries Development Corporation Limited will also be selling fish in the city and the districts from its vehicles, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)